tendermint/coding/Coding_Standard.md

   * [gometalinter (all other linters)](https://github.com/alecthomas/gometalinter) *optional*
     * Anton, can you please add a sample configuration for gometalinter that we could use?
 Maybe we add this to tendermint repo if we want to agree on some stylistic conventions

-## Terms
+## Various

-  * Reserve Save/Load for long-running persistence operations.
-When parsing bytes, use Read or Write.
+  * Reserve "Save" and "Load" for long-running persistence operations.
+When parsing bytes, use "Read" or "Write".
+  * Avoid single variable names, be more descriptive, and try to maintain consistency across the codebase.